| Enterprise | ||||

 Virtual cluster Kubernetes API requestsβ

-All virtual cluster Kubernetes API requests that are made through the platform count as activity in the virtual cluster.
+All virtual cluster Kubernetes API requests that are made through the platform count as activity in the tenant cluster.

 If your kube-context points to the platform's API server as a proxy before the actual connected cluster's API server, every kubectl request will be an activity and reset the inactivity timeout.